 I have served on the UNMC faculty since 1983, having held numerous administrative positions in the Department of Pathology and Microbiology, College of Medicine Dean’s Office and UNMC Chancellor's Office.
-Currently, my principle appointment is in the University of Nebraska Central Administration, serving as Senior Associate to the President for Innovation and Economic Competiveness.
-Separately, I serve as President of the University Technology Development Corporation that oversees technology development for the University of Nebraska.
+Currently, my principle appointment is in the University of Nebraska Central Administration, serving as Interim President of the University, and President of the University Technology Development Corporation.

-Digital pathology and computer imaging, Hematology, Cytopathology, Technology Transfer and Development
+Digital pathology and computer imaging, Hematology, Cytopathology, Technology Development, and computer-aided instruction.

 Education and Training

 B.S.
 Biochemistry and Microbiology, Iowa State University of Science and Technology, 1976